2kofawsome/CTFwriteups/corCTF/dividing_secrets/README.md

 upper = 9999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999
 ```

-Then using the program in solution.py, it does bisection to move towards the desired div value
+Then using the program in solution.py, it does bisection to move towards the desired div value.
-Note that the program quits after 64 attempts, thus these printed values are put in as the new upper and lower bounds
+Note that the program quits after 64 attempts, thus these printed values are put in as the new upper and lower bounds.
 This ended up resulting in
 ```
 div = x = 5207851285831991069018664616693415824195562260751582516097806772363284738507980478829791747964096025668757404599258689372930479386523996608148861164794493